sangita9853/Hacktoberfest-2022/README.md

 HACKTOBERFEST IS FOR EVERYONE.
 WHETHER IT’S YOUR FIRST TIME—OR YOUR NINTH—IT’S ALMOST TIME TO HACK OUT FOUR PRISTINE PULL/MERGE REQUESTS AND COMPLETE YOUR MISSION FOR OPEN SOURCE.

-[Register here](https://hacktoberfest.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🎁🎁🔥.
+Go through this link and [Register here](https://hacktoberfest.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🎁🎁🔥.

 Check out `good-first-issues` for contributing [here](https://github.com/kaivalya98/hacktoberfest2022/issues)
 </div>